Mounted Achromatic Doublets, AR Coated: 400 - 700 nm

-Spherical doublet lenses have been corrected for various aberrations.
+Thorlabs' spherical doublet lenses have been corrected for various aberrations, including spherical aberration, chromatic aberration, and coma.
 One way of displaying the theoretical level of correction is through plots of wavefront error and ray traces to determine spot size.
-For example, in Figure 2, a plot of wavefront at the image plane reveals information regarding aberration correction by using the AC254-200-B. In this example, the wavefront error is theoretically on the order of 3/100 of a wave.
-This indicates that the optical path length difference (OPD) is extremely small for arrays going through the center of the lens and at nearly full aperture.
+For example, in Figure 2, a plot of the wavefront at the image plane reveals information regarding aberration correction by using the AC254-125-C. In this example, the wavefront error is theoretically on the order of 3/100 of a wave.
+This indicates that the optical path length difference (OPD) is extremely small for rays going through the center of the lens and at nearly full aperture.

 Understanding Modulation Transfer Function, MTF